ppy/osu-wiki/wiki/Tournaments/GBC/GBC_2023_Autumn/en.md

 ### Mappool instructions

-1. There will be five separate mappools. *This might change depending on the number of incoming registrations.*
+1. There will be nine separate mappools.
    - Qualifiers will use a separate mappool.
-   - Regular stage round 1 and round 2 use mappool #1.
-   - Regular stage round 3 and round 4 use mappool #2.
-   - Quarterfinals and Semifinals use mappool #3.
-   - Finals and Grand Finals use mappool #4.
+   - From the mappool #1 in regular stage round 1, every mappool will change half of the pool from the previous one.
+Round 2 mappool will change all the RC map from round 1 one, and round 3 mappool will change all the HB + LN map from round 2 one.
+This process will continue working to the last mappool.
+   - SV map will also follow that rules, round 2 will change SV1, round 3 will change SV2, then circulate to the last mappool.
+   - TB map will always change in every mappools.
+   - According to the size extend in Quarterfinals mappool, there will be an extra RC map released in that mappool than round 4.
 2. Each mappool consists of a fixed amount of maps each stage which will all be played under [FreeMod](/wiki/Gameplay/Game_modifier#freemod) conditions.
 This means that there is a unique FreeMod bracket.
 3. The mappool sizes are as follows:
    - Qualifiers: 8 beatmaps
-   - Mappool #1 & #2: 15 beatmaps
+   - Mappool in regular phase: 15 beatmaps
-   - Mappool #3 & #4: 17 beatmaps.
+   - Mappool in elimination phase: 17 beatmaps.
 4. Each mappool has one tiebreaker, except for the Qualifiers.
+The tiebreaker will be played under FreeMod conditions.
 5. Possible mod choices for the FreeMod bracket are `NoFail`, `Hidden`, `Fade In`, `Flashlight`, and `Mirror`.
-6. The tiebreaker will be played under FreeMod conditions.

 ### Scheduling information